sourdoughbredd/blog-api/README.md

 ## Description

-This project is a blog API that allows users to create, read, update, and delete blog posts and comments.
+This is a blog API that allows users to create, read, update, and delete blog posts and comments.
 It includes user authentication and authorization features to ensure secure access to the blog functionalities.

 ## Table of Contents